How to Resolve Ambiguous Language in Wills and Trusts

 - The decedent used a beneficiary’s nickname in their will instead of the beneficiary’s real name.

 Both latent and patent ambiguities in wills and trusts can potentially be resolved by the courts; however, the courts will only go so far when it comes to interpreting ambiguities.
-We’ll discuss the court’s process for interpreting ambiguous language in the forthcoming section.
+We’ll discuss the court’s process for interpreting ambiguous language in the next section.

 What to Do When There Is Ambiguous Language in Wills and Trusts

-Ambiguous language in wills and trusts is exceedingly common in modern times due to the growing number of people who resort to estate planning software to draft and execute their estate plans.
-While this technology can be beneficial for persons with small, non-complex estates and/or trusts, it can be problematic for persons with large estates and/or trusts with many assets and beneficiaries.
+While this type of technology can be beneficial for people with small, non-complex estates and/or trusts, it can be problematic for people with large estates and/or trusts with many assets and beneficiaries.
 Specifically, its cookie cutter approach does not take into account the various nuanced aspects of estate planning that a professional in the field would.
 Thus, with estate planning software, there is always the risk of creating a document with ambiguous terms.

 Below are the steps you should take when you believe there is a latent or patent ambiguity in a decedent’s will or trust.